isomerpages/moe-stmargaretsec/_achievements/Student Achievements/Lee Kuan Yew Award Winners.md

 Lee Kuan Yew Award for Outstanding Normal Course Students
 --------------------

 The award is presented to top Normal (Academic) course students and Normal (Technical) students, based on their GCE ‘O’ level and ‘N’ level examination results respectively.
-St. Margaret’s Secondary congratulates the following students who have done the school proud:
+St. Margaret’s School (Secondary) congratulates the following students who have done the school proud:

 | Name of Student | Year of Award |
 | --- | --- |